Transport during the 2024 Summer Olympics and Paralympics: Public transport passes

 Navigo card made a partnership with the Olympic Games.

 At the time of Paris's bid to host the Olympic Games, it was proposed that free public transport would be provided for ticket holders to attend the events, similar to London 2012.
 Following the surge in inflation in 2022, Paris 2024 dropped this proposal when their budget was revised. Île-de-France Mobilités stated that it would not give free passes to ticket holders, so Parisian commuters would not be subsidising visitors.
 To cover the cost of the increased services offered during the games, visitors to Paris had to pay higher fares.

 From 20 July to 8 September 2024, a temporary ticket called the "Paris 2024 pass" was sold, allowing for an unlimited number of journeys in Île-de-France.
 The pass cost €16 for one day or €70 for a week.
-Over the same period, the price of certain tickets was increased: €4 for the Ticket t+, €32 for the 10-journey package with the Navigo card and €16 for an origin-destination ticket to Orly or Roissy airports.
+Over the same period, the price of certain tickets was increased: €4 for one journey, €32 for 10 journeys and €16 for a journey to/from Orly or Roissy airports.
 Other tourist packages were suspended, but Navigo and Navigo Liberté+ transport tickets remained unchanged for subscribers in Île-de-France.